Dinamiix/Java/README.md

 I am Iliyan Karanikolov, 23 years old, from Sofia.
-I am currently studying the Java programming language at SoftUni, and I will soon familiarize myself with Spring.
+I am currently studying the Java programming language at SoftUni, and I will soon familiarize myself with Spring Data.
 The courses I have completed have provided me with a solid foundation for a career as a programmer, but I realize that I need more practical experience to reinforce what I have learned.

 I am looking for a company that is dedicated to supporting and guiding young programmers like me in the initial steps of their careers in the IT field.